Oscar Masotta: 1950s

-In mid-1955, Masotta collaborated on two pieces for "Working Class" (Clase Obrero), a branch of the Workers' Communist Movement that was funded and directed by Rodolfo Puiggrós.
-In 1959, Masotta published "the Phenomenology of Satre and a Work of Daniel Lagache" (La fenomenología de Sartre y un trabajo de Daniel Lagache) in the magazine Centro.
+In mid-1955 Masotta collaborated on two pieces for "Working Class" (Clase Obrero), a branch of the Workers' Communist Movement that was funded and directed by Rodolfo Puiggrós.
+In 1959, Masotta published "the Phenomenology of Sartre and a Work of Daniel Lagache" (La fenomenología de Sartre y un trabajo de Daniel Lagache) in the magazine Centro.
 This was his first written reference to the work of Jacques Lacan as well as to the magazine "La Psychanalyse".

 1960s

 Enrique Pichon-Rivière invited Masotta to a discussion at a conference titled "Jacques Lacan or the Inconsistency in Philosophy" at the Institute of Social Psychology on 12 March 1964.
 This conference was published in issue 9 of the Past and Present Magazine (Revista Pasado y Presente) in 1965.
 It is considered the first Spanish text dedicated to Lacan's work.

-During 1967, Masotta dedicated himself to work at length on questions related to culture and published "Pop Art" (El Pop Art), an account of his conferences at the Center of Visual Arts at the Torcuato di Tella Institute.
+During 1967 Masotta dedicated himself to work at length on questions related to culture and published "Pop Art" (El Pop Art), an account of his conferences at the Center of Visual Arts at the Torcuato di Tella Institute.
 One year later, the publishing house Editorial Jorge Álvarez published Happenings, a collective piece by various freelance artists to which he contributed.

 Masotta also directed the comic strip magazine LD (LD Literatura Dibujada).